 - Using a third-party Mobile device management solution to set management and security policies on mac devices

-IT teams can easily deploy and support Mac devices at a large scale along with their Windows, android and iOS devices using a Mobile device management solution.
-Apple’s driving initiatives like Apple Business Manger works with third-party MDM solutions to set management and security policies far simpler throughout the enterprise.
+IT teams can easily deploy and support Mac devices at a large scale along with their Windows, Android and iOS devices using a Mobile device management solution.
+Apple’s driving initiatives like Apple Business Manager works with third-party MDM solutions to set management and security policies far simpler throughout the enterprise.

 Although there are different methods to handle your Mac devices, using an MDM solution is the most effective method.

 Hexnode provides a simple, easy to configure Endpoint management solution and supports a wide range of features for Mac devices.
 With Hexnode you can set policies to manage devices efficiently and execute a host of actions to control the devices remotely.
 You can address all the requirements of your employees unnecessary features being restricted.